Road signs in Italy

+Italy signed the Vienna Convention on Road Signs and Signals on November 8, 1968 and ratified it on February 7, 1997.

+The modern traffic signs in Italy were first designed by Michele Arcangelo Iocca in 1959.

 Design

 Distances and other measurements are displayed in metric units.

 Warning signs are usually placed 150 metres before the area they're referring to; if they're farther or nearer, an additional sign displays the actual distance in metres.
 Prohibition signs and mandatory instruction signs, instead, are placed exactly at the beginning of the area of validity.

 Colours and shapes

 Signs follow the general European conventions concerning the use of shape and colour to indicate function of signs: